International Exchange Students

 Graduate Students have classes in the evenings starting from 18:00 and/or on Saturdays.
 All master courses are organized on a module basis when the exam is held right after each course.
 Therefore, there is no regular exam session.

 Timetables are announced 2 weeks before the start of the semester.
-Exchange students will receive an e-mail with the timetable.
+The timetables can be found on my.ism.lt system.
+Exchange students will receive an e-mail with the logins to all ISM internal systems.

 ISM uses 10-point grading system.